deviserplatform/docs/guide/extensions/layouts.md

 >[!NOTE]
 >Name of the layout type should be unique.

-Allow layout types field used to limit only the specified layouts types be added as a child of this layout.
+**Allowed Layout Types** field is used to specify a parent-child relationship between layout types so that other layout types cannot be inserted inside a parent layout type.
 For example, Wrapper layout type can only allow container and row layout types.

 ## Layout Templates
 Layout templates are used to render the configured child elements, the child elements can be placeholders, contents or modules.
 Each layout type has a template which are located in `[ApplicationRoot]/Sites/Default/Themes/Skyline/LayoutTypes/` as shown below.